vcabral19/SparkEngagementApp/README.md

 * Define a standarized logger object
 * Changing the prints to log

+and finally
+* data: raw directory is where you should put your data

 Feel free to take a look at the code and let me know if you have any questions.